 Too often, organizations wind up with valuable data residing unnecessarily in the cloud, or groups may erroneously believe that files have been backed up in the cloud.
 Without a clear understanding of where data resides and how data providers manage data, it’s impossible to develop an effective cloud data protection plan.

 A crucial area of cloud data protection involves web application security.
-It accounts for 75 percent of all incidents flagged in an 18-month evaluation period, according to the 2017 Cloud Security Report from Alert Logic.
-In addition, web application security firm Veracode reported that 56 percent of all PHP apps alone had at least one SQLi vulnerability.
+In the past 5 years, 56% of major recorded security incidents were related to a vulnerability in web application security, according to a study published by the Cyentia Institute and F5 Labs.
+In addition, web application security firm Veracode reported that 56% of all PHP apps alone had at least one SQLi vulnerability.
 These vulnerabilities invite brute force attacks, malware infections, undesirable outside reconnaissance, and denial of service attacks.

 Another problem is inadvertently leaving old, unused and rogue devices and apps connected to the cloud.
 Shadow IT increases exposure points while increasing the sheer volume of data to oversee and protect.
 A device or password breach may allow hackers to gain access to a system.

 Also read: Top Cloud Security Tools & Software

 Major cloud providers often deliver robust security features in their storage systems, and sometimes these cloud solutions are more secure than on-premises systems.
 Among the key advantages of cloud storage:

 - Clouds deliver greater end-to-end visibility into data and security practices.

 - Clouds offer a single point of management for encryption keys.